astampoulis/makam-paper-funpearl/makamcode/09-metaml.md

 ```
 -->

 ADVISOR.
 That's great!
 The only thing missing to try out an evaluation example too is implementing `subst_obj`.
-Thanks to `structural_recursion` though, that is very easy:
+Thanks to `structural_recursion`, though, that is very easy:

 ```makam
 subst_obj_aux, subst_obj_cases : [Any]